Ferrocerium

-Its easy flammability gives ferrocerium many commercial applications, such as the ignition source for lighters, strikers for gas welding and cutting torches, deoxidization in metallurgy, and ferrocerium rods.
-Because of ferrocerium's ability to ignite in adverse conditions, rods of ferrocerium (also called ferro rods, spark rods, and flint-spark-lighters) are commonly used as an emergency fire lighting device in survival kits.
-The ferrocerium is referred to as a "flint" in this case despite being dissimilar to natural flint as both are used in conjunction for fire lighting, albeit with opposite mechanical operation.
+Ferrocerium has many commercial applications, such as the ignition source for cigarette or cigar lighters, strikers for gas welding and cutting torches, deoxidization in metallurgy, and ferrocerium rods.
+Because of ferrocerium's ability to ignite in adverse conditions, rods of ferrocerium (also called ferro rods, spark rods, and flint-spark-lighters) are commonly used as an emergency firelighting device in survival kits.
+The ferrocerium is referred to as a "flint" in this case, as both are used in fire lighting.
+However, ferrocerium and natural flint have opposite mechanical operation.

 Discovery

 Ferrocerium alloy was invented in 1903 by the Austrian chemist Carl Auer von Welsbach.
 It takes its name from its two primary components: iron (from ferrum), and the rare-earth element cerium, which is the most prevalent of the lanthanides in the mixture.
 Except for the extra iron and magnesium oxides added to harden it, the mixture is approximately the combination found naturally in tailings from thorium mining, which Auer von Welsbach was investigating.
 The pyrophoric effect is dependent on the brittleness of the alloy and its low autoignition temperature.